-\Paragraph{Datasets.} We use three public datasets: Clevr~\cite{vo2019tirg}, Abstract scene~\cite{zitnick2013bringing}, and Cityscapes~\cite{Cordts2016Cityscapes}.
-All datasets consist of images of multiple objects accompanied by complex text instructions.
-Since there is no dataset of text instructions on real-world RGB images (\ie providing the ground-truth manipulated images for the inputs of a text instruction and a reference image), existing works~\cite{elnouby2019geneva,li2019storygan} were only able to test on synthetic images.
-Therefore we extend our method to manipulate semantic segmentation in Cityscapes.
-By doing so, we show the potential of our method for synthesizing RGB images from the modified segmentation mask.
-We describe details about these datasets in the Appendix.
+Limited by suitable datasets, related works~\citep{elnouby2019geneva,li2019storygan} were only able to test on synthetic images (\cf more discussions in the supplementary material).
+In this paper, we extend our method to manipulate semantic segmentation in Cityscapes, and demonstrate the potential of our method for synthesizing RGB images from the modified segmentation mask.

-\Paragraph{Baselines.} We compare to the following baseline approaches in our experiments.
-All methods including ours are trained and tested on the same datasets, implemented by their official code or adapted official code.
-More details about the baseline comparison are discussed in the Appendix. \begin{myitem}
+\Paragraph{Baselines.} We compare with four baseline approaches.
+All methods are trained and tested on the same datasets, implemented using their official code or adapted official code.
+More details about the baseline comparison are discussed in the supplementary material.

-\item \textbf{DM-GAN}: The DM-GAN~\cite{zhu2019dmgan} model is a recent text-to-image synthesis framework.
+\begin{myitem} \item \textbf{DM-GAN}: The DM-GAN~\citep{zhu2019dmgan} model is a recent text-to-image synthesis framework.
 To adapt it to our task, we use our image encoder to extract the image feature and concatenate it with its original text feature as its input signal.

-\item \textbf{TIRG-GAN}: TIRG~\cite{vo2019tirg} is a state-of-the-art method for the cross-modal image retrieval task.
+\item \textbf{TIRG-GAN}: TIRG~\citep{vo2019tirg} is a competitive method for the cross-modal image retrieval task.
 It takes the same input as ours but only produces the image feature for retrieval.
-We build a baseline TIRG-GAN based on TIRG by using our image decoder $G$ to synthesize the image from the feature predicted by the TIRG model.
+We build a baseline TIRG-GAN based on TIRG by using our image generator $G$ to synthesize the image from the feature produced by the TIRG model.

-\item \textbf{TA-GAN}: TA-GAN~\cite{nam2018tagan} is trained by learning the mapping between the caption and the image.
-The manipulation is then conducted by changing the caption of the image.
+\item \textbf{TA-GAN}: TA-GAN~\citep{nam2018tagan} learns the mapping between the captions and images.
+The image manipulation is conducted by changing the text caption of the image.
 Since there is no image caption in our task, we concatenate the pre-trained features of the input image and text instruction as the input caption feature for the TA-GAN model.